chrmorandi/yii2-jasper/README.md

 Depends on the complexity, amount of data and the resources of your machine.

-Is possible the generate the reports in the background.
+Is possible generate reports in the background.

 ##License